+386 "Police Investigate Asserted 'Ice War," Long Beach Sun, April 18, 1933, 9.

-The Hynes Community Ice company was founded in 1927 with a \$50,000 ice plant.380 In 1933, Clearwater-Hynes and Long Beach ice companies engaged in a so-called "ice war," wherein Long Beach workers sabotaged their competitor's ice loads.
-In 1933, at least four drivers of the Community Ice Company of Hynes were the victims of ice robberies by "gangsters" using "racketeering methods."381 In April, several Long Beach ice men stole an ice truck from its driver, dumped the load of ice on the highway, and overturned the truck in an oil field on the outskirts of town.
+dumped the load of ice on the highway, and overturned the truck in an oil field on the outskirts of town.
 The act was described by local newspapers as an "act of violence growing out of the Long Beach-Hynes ice war."
-Due to insufficient evidence, the three men brought to trial for the grand theft were dismissed.382 A few days later, another Hynes ice trucker was pulled from his truck and beaten severely.
-"You will sell ice in Long Beach will you...
-You will cut ice prices, will you?' the men were quoted as saying."383 Once the county sheriff became involved, incidents ceased by the end of the year.
+Due to insufficient evidence, the three men brought to trial for the grand theft were dismissed.387 A few days later, another Hynes ice trucker was pulled from his truck and beaten severely. "'You will sell ice in Long Beach will you...
+You will cut ice prices, will you?' the men were quoted as saying."388 Once the county sheriff became involved, incidents ceased by the end of the year.

 Two notable Paramount companies both began during this period in 1929: Macco Corporation and Carlton Forge Works (previously Carlton Bit and Forge Works).
-Macco Corporation started as a lumber yard on Paramount Boulevard and went on to become a major corporation with offices in Paramount and operations throughout the United States.384 Their name changed to Paramount Pacific following a 1967 sale.385 Carlton Forge Works was first established by Allen Carlton Sr. to sell oil field equipment but diversified throughout the years, responding to evolving needs.386 Their offices and manufacturing plant have been located at 7743 Adams Street (extant) in Paramount since at least 1952.387
+Macco Corporation started as a lumber yard on Paramount Boulevard and went on to become a major corporation with offices in Paramount and operations throughout the United States.
+Their name changed to Paramount Pacific following a 1967 sale.
+Carlton Forge Works was first established by Allen Carlton Sr. to sell oil field equipment but diversified throughout the years, responding to evolving needs.
+Their offices and manufacturing plant have been located at 7743 Adams Street (extant) in Paramount since at least 1952.